DalMakkhani/IntelliBase/README.md

 ### 3. Chat with Your Documents
 1. Navigate to "Chat" page
+2. Select a session mode (Casual, Study, or Research)
-2. Ask questions about your documents
+3. Ask questions about your documents
-3. Get AI-powered answers with citations
+4. Get AI-powered answers with citations
+5. In Study mode, request flashcards to generate interactive review materials
-4. View source documents for each answer
+6. View source documents for each answer

 ### 4. Manage Sessions
 - Create new chat sessions